freefilessync

 Sync your folders with FreeFileSync

 File synchronization is a very interesting and useful task that we often forget exists.
-It can save us from copying many files, which is especially important when working with large folders or on a network.
+It can save us from copying many files, which is especially important when working with large folders or over a network.

-How to use FreeFileSync
+How to Use FreeFileSync

 FreeFileSync provides several advanced options for synchronization, including the ability to exclude certain files or folders, compare files by date and size, or delete files that do not exist in the source folder.